Thursday, 24 October 2024

 We departed with everyone else and headed for home, well satisfied with this unexpected conclusion to our day and resolving to come back tomorrow morning if the warbler was still here.
 We hardly had far to travel.

-We made our way to that side and soon worked out that we needed to stand much lower in the gully if we were to see anything well.This could only be achieved at the point where the trees ended and by descending a steep slope made treacherous by all the rain, stand there by the burn looking into and along the gully The wind at the top was just too strong to be comfortable and the warbler if it came to the sycamores at our end would be low over the burn anyway.
+We made our way to that side and soon worked out that we needed to stand much lower in the gully if we were to have a chance of seeing anything well.This could only be achieved at the point where the trees ended by descending a steep grass slope made treacherous by all the rain, then stand there by the burn looking into and along the gully The wind at the top was just too strong to be comfortable and the warbler if it came to the sycamores at our end would be low over the burn anyway.

 At times it came close and gave ample opportunity to get a good shot of it but it was typically hyperactive in its movements and you had to be fast off the mark to pin it down and focus on its rapid progress through the twigs and leaves.
 It had a semblance of a feeding circuit so for periods we could see other birders watching it at their end of the trees and gully but applying the maxim of 'let the bird come to you' we always had a few minutes of opportunity when it was at our end and showing well.